alii13/examination-management-system/README.md

 - [ ] Automatic Logout on expiration of token
 - [ ] Display error message on failed Request to server
 - [ ] Warning Popup on moving out of test ( Student )
+- [ ] Automatic logout on token expiration

 Valid Feature Requests will be added to the above list over time.